ThomasAllcock/XAI_pcam/README.md

 ## Code

 trainer.py - this file contains the code used for training the models\
-eval_model.py - this file contains the code for evaluating the performance of each model, as well as ways to experiment with extremal perturbations,GRAD-CAM and the Pointing Game
+eval_model.py - this file contains the code for evaluating the performance of each model, as well as ways to experiment with extremal perturbations, GRAD-CAM and the Pointing Game